ceedee666/opensap_python_intro/exercises/test_files/HOWTO_tests.md

 # Linting

 - Copy-Paste `style_test.py` and `default.pylintrc` to the exercise
-- Copy-Paste default feedback message into text box
+- Copy-Paste the following *default feedback message* into text box:
+    - The formatting of your code differs from the recommendation.
+Please check the details below.
 - Set Score for linting file to 0
-- Done
+- **Done**